radian-software/etunes/README.md

 the query, which are maps with the keys specified by `get`, unless boolean key `quiet` is true, in which case response is the number of songs matched.
 The values reflect any updates by `set`.

+# Query specification

+A query is a single JSON map.
+This map is keyed by object type (option, song).
+Each subpart matches some set of the object in question (controlled by filters), and then performs an operation on all of them.
+Here is an example query:

+    {
+        "options": [
+            {
+                "name": "deduplication-threshold",
+                "set": "0.75"
+            },
+            {
+                "name": "media-directory"
+            }
+        ],
+        "media"
+    }

+And the resulting response could be:

+    {
+        "success": true,
+        "options": [
+            {
+                "name": "deduplication-threshold",
+                "value": "0.75",
+                "set": "0.75"
+            },
+            {
+                "name": "media-directory",
+                "value": "media"
+            }
+        ]
+    }

+Errors that could occur:

+    {
+        "success": false,
+        "errors": [
+            {
+                "type": "option/does-not-exist",
+                "name": "duplication-threshold",
+                "message": "option does not exist: duplication-threshold"
+            }
+        ]
+    }